Nico749/Readme-Generator/Develop/README.md

 * [Questions](#questions)

 ## Installation
-Instructions for installation: some random instruction
+Instructions for installation: follow the manual

 ## Usage
-Usage informations: some informations about the usage
+Usage informations: read the script

-## Licence
+## License
+License: private license

 ## Contributing
-People who contributed to this project: some random guidelines
+People who contributed to this project: read the manual again

 ## Tests
-Tests to run: some instructions about testing
+Tests to run: follow the tutorial

 ## Questions
-If you have any questions contact me on my mail: fakemail@gmail.com or search me on GitHub: http://github.com/fake_profile
+If you have any questions contact me on my mail: fakemail.com or search me on GitHub: www.fakegithub.com